gojek/vision/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md).

-Administrate was originally written by Grace Youngblood and is now maintained by Nick Charlton.
+Vision was originally written by Midtrans Developer and is now maintained by Rori.
 Many improvements and bugfixes were contributed by the open source community.

 ## LICENSE